terraform-industry/machine-shop-tutorials/docs/shop_efficiency/shop_made_tools.md

 ## Special Holders and Arbors

 Sometimes the challenge isn't the cutting tool - it's holding the work.
 Custom arbors and holders solve weird work-holding problems.

 ### Between Centers Turning Arbor

 For turning work that's already bored.

-**What It Is**:
+#### What It Is

 - Steel shaft with 60° centers on both ends
 - Work slides onto shaft
 - Dog drives the work
 - Perfect concentricity

-**Making One**:
+#### Making One

 1. Turn between centers (yes, to make a between centers arbor)
 2. Get diameter 0.0005" under your bore size